 The Stratfor intelligence team includes individuals from around the world who are highly engaged in global affairs and frequently quoted in the news media.
 Below is a small selection of some of our regional & topical experts.

 Fred Burton is one of the world's foremost authorities on security and terrorism.
 He oversees Stratfor's analysis of global security developments and consults with clients on security-related issues affecting their business assets or personal safety.
-He also guides Stratfor's extensive coverage of the security environment in Mexico and closely monitors Mexican drug cartels, their areas of influence and their drug trafficking routes.
-Before joining Stratfor, Burton was a counterterrorism agent with the U.S. State Department from 1985 to 1999.
+He also guides the firm's coverage of situations involving terrorism, hostages and hijackings, and plane crashes.
+Before joining Stratfor, Mr. Burton was a counterterrorism agent with the U.S. State Department from 1985 to 1999.